bradonomics/bradonomics.com/_pages/about.md

 ---
 title: About Brad
-description: Trying to find my place in entrepreneurship.
+description:
 permalink: /about/
-read_next:
-  - title: Seven Years of Business Failures
-    url: /failures/
 ---

-I grew up in Alabama.
-My formative years in the south of the state, my high school years in the north.
-Both places are rural.
-The town where I went to high school is about 15,000 people.
-I live about 12 miles out of town.
-I can see my neighbors house but it's far enough I can't hear them unless they're running a lawn mower or a chainsaw.
+I come from Alabama.
+Somebody had to.
+In my early years I lived in the south of the state, near Mobile.
+When I was fourteen or so, my father got a job in north Alabama, near Huntsville.
+Both places are rural, that's why I used "near" in the previous sentence.
+Scottsboro, the town where I went to high school, is about 15,000 people.
+I live 12 miles out of town.
+I can see my neighbor's house but it's far enough I can't hear them unless they're running a lawn mower or a chainsaw.
+That's right, in Alabama we say "running" not "using."

 After high school I joined the Marine Corps and was trained as a computer tech.
 I was very bad at it in the early days.
 I didn't have a computer growing up so I didn't know anything about them.
 It was a fluke I was even given that job.
 I'd requested to be an electrician.
 Ultimately I'm glad things worked out how they did.
 At my first duty station I was lucky to be mentored by a guy much further down the path than me.
 Who knows where I'd be without him.